tjercus/actor-model-javascript/README.md

 #### calculator-multiple-actors.js

-simple calculator involving the coordination between three actors, one with controller/router behaviour and two with worker skills.
+simple calculator involving the coordination between three actors, one with controller/router behaviour and two with addingWorkerActor skills.

-#### calculator-multiple-actors-webworkers.js
+#### calculator-multiple-actors-webworkers/index.js

-TODO
+simple calculator where adding and subtracting are done in separate threads.

 ## HOWTO
 git clone
 npm install (or yarn)
-npm run build; node lib/<x>.js
+npm run test